Heart Disease in Texas

 While medical advances continue to improve our quality of life, cardiovascular disease is still the number one killer of Americans.

 The American Heart Association estimates that heart disease and stroke kill close to 2300 people a day.
-More alarming perhaps is that younger people are falling victim to cardiovascular disease than ever before.
+More alarming, perhaps, is that younger people are falling victim to cardiovascular disease more than ever before.

 Heart Disease in Texas